-This function is used to perform slow motion from 0 to 100% and to playback material from 100 to + 100% or from 200 to + 200% when Secondary Lever range is selected.
-The lever has a continuous, linear range, except when Super Motion material is loaded on the primary channel.
-In this case, there is a "flat step" at 33% (SD Super Motion) or 50% (HD Super Motion) to help the operator locating easily the ideal playback speed.
+This function is used to perform slow motion from 0 to 100% and to play back material in one of the secondary lever ranges.
+The lever has a continuous, linear range, except when supermotion material is loaded on the primary channel.
+In this case, a "flat step", that depends on the supermotion camera (50% in SLSM 2x, 33% in SLSM 3x, ...), helps the operator locating easily the ideal playback speed.

-When playing Super Motion material in slow motion, to obtain the smoothest replay, it is important that the replay speed is exactly the ideal slow motion speed, i.e. 33% for SD Super Motion or 50% for HD Super Motion.
+When playing supermotion material in slow motion, to obtain the smoothest replay, it is important that the replay speed is exactly the ideal slow motion speed, for example 33% for SLSM 2x, 50% for SLSM 3x.
 If the replay speed is slightly off these ideal values, movements might appear staggered.
 These ideal speeds can also be called directly by pressing the PLAY button when the current element is Super Motion.
 The PGM speed and Var Max modes can also be used to facilitate this.
 See Chapter 6 'PGM-PRV Mode' on page 26 for a description on these modes.